xcat2/confluent-docs/docs/confluentosdeploy.md

 and modify kickstart.custom in CentOS and RedHat profiles, to make decisions about default firewall and SELinux configuration on nodes.

-# Specifying custom postscripts or ansible plays.
+# Specifying custom postscripts or ansible plays

 A number of phases are opened up for injecting custom scripts or ansible plays.
 Scripts are executed directly on the deployment server while ansible plays are executed by the deployment server targeting the deploying system as if it were specified as a host in the play.